 Coty is now the world's biggest fragrance manufacturer, and among the leaders in both the mass and prestige cosmetics markets.
 The portfolio is led by the worldwide Calvin Klein fragrance franchise, acquired from Unilever in 2005.
 Other key brands include major licenses on behalf of Adidas and Davidoff as well as celebrities as diverse as Jennifer Lopez, David Beckham, Lady Gaga and Katy Perry.
 The group's cosmetics products include Rimmel and Lancaster.
 However, expansion has been on Coty's mind for some time.
 In 2012, it launched an unsuccessful offer to acquire troubled rival Avon for $10.7bn.
 Three years later, it had more luck with French cosmetics brand Bourjois, acquired from Chanel for $240m in stock.
 There have been many other such purchases, but its biggest deal by far was the acquisition for $12.5bn of a huge chunk of Procter & Gamble's beauty business, including Cover Girl and Max Factor cosmetics, Clairol and Wella haircare and almost the entire P&G Prestige fragrance portfolio including the licenses for Hugo Boss and Gucci, among others.
 That deal, which more than doubled the size of the company, completed towards the end of 2016, but Coty has been struggling to manage its enormously expanded portfolio ever since.
-Coty is controlled by JAB Investments, the investment vehicle for the Reimann family of Germany.
+Coty is controlled by JAB Holdings, the investment vehicle for the Reimann family of Germany.
 Other interests include luxury goods and coffee roasting and retail.

 Which agencies handle advertising for Coty?
 Find out more from the Account Assignments database.